ahurta92/ams562-notes/lectures/6/classes1.rst

     X x;
     int y=x.f(2);// access through member function f

-The use of private and public is to seperate the interface and implementation of a class.
+The use of private and public is to separate the interface and implementation of a class.

 - A :code:`struct` is a class where the members are public by default: